getify/You-Dont-Know-JS/async & performance/ch4.md

 }
 ```

-**Note:** A `while..true` loop would normally be a very bad thing to include in a real JS program, at least if it doesn't have a `break` in it, as it would likely run forever, synchronously, and block/lock-up the browser UI.
-However, in a generator, such a loop is generally totally OK if it has a `yield` in it, as the generator will pause at each iteration, yielding back to the main program and/or to the event loop queue.
+**Note:** A `while..true` loop would normally be a very bad thing to include in a real JS program, at least if it doesn't have a `break` or `return` in it, as it would likely run forever, synchronously, and block/lock-up the browser UI.
+However, in a generator, such a loop is generally totally OK if it has a `yield` in it, as the generator will pause at each iteration, `yield`ing back to the main program and/or to the event loop queue.
 To put it glibly, "generators put the `while..true` back in JS programming!"

 That's a fair bit cleaner and simpler, right!?
-Because the generator pauses at each `yield`, the simple scope of the function `*something()` is kept around, meaning there's no need for the closure boilerplate to preserve variable state across calls.
+Because the generator pauses at each `yield`, the state (scope) of the function `*something()` is kept around, meaning there's no need for the closure boilerplate to preserve variable state across calls.

-Not only is it simpler code -- no need to make our own *iterator* interface -- it actually is more reason-able code, because it more clearly expresses the intent.
+Not only is it simpler code -- we don't have to make our own *iterator* interface -- it actually is more reason-able code, because it more clearly expresses the intent.
 For example, the `while..true` loop tells us the generator is intended to run forever -- to keep *generating* values as long as we keep asking for them.

 And now we can use our shiny new `*something()` generator with a `for..of` loop, and you'll see it works basically identically: